patrickweng7/vip/Notebook-Rayan-Dabbagh.md

 Findings:
 Comparing Charlie's and Aditi's learners, I noticed a discrepancy in the values of the FNR and FPR, given the same preprocessed data as an input.
 Charlie's performed much better in the FPR objective and Aditi's performed much better in the FNR objective.
 From the above, we can deduce that neural networks, specifically MLP classifiers, favor FP prediction at the risk of accuracy while XGBoost favors even distribution of the FNR and FPR.
 We have to further tweak the hyperparameters to achieve a particular FNR, FPR, and accuracy.

+### Class notes:

+The professor talked about encoding any strings to ints and replacing them in their columns (more useful in ML).
+He also introduced a new definition, "feature": something that describes data.
+In this case, not the "survived" column.
+We were then tasked to allocate training data for training and testing.

+*         x_train = top x rows of train.csv
+*         y_train = survived x rows of train.csv
+*         x_test = bottom (n - x) rows of train.csv
+*         y_test = survived (n - x) rows of train.csv
+*         Use Scikit score function to evaluate predictions Within our groups, our algorithms must be codominant.
+That being said, the train and test partitions must be the same.
+To ensure codominance, we have to check that the random state parameter is to be the same.

+At the end, we will have to submit our final predictions file with results codominant within our groups.

 **Action Items:**
 | Task | Current Status | Date Assigned | Suspense Date | Date Resolved |
 | --- | ----------- | --- | ----------- |----------- |